TecExpo/TecX.AI/README.md

 This project is licensed under the GNU GPL and, MIT License.
 See `LICENSE` for details.

 ## 📞 Contact
-For issues or questions, please open an issue on GitHub or contact the maintainers at `adm@tecx.ai`.
+For any inquiries, issues or questions, please open an issue on GitHub or contact the maintainers at `support@tecx.ai',or 'adm@tecx.ai`.

 ---

-This README provides a complete overview of the AI Web3 Website repository, including setup instructions, technology stack, security considerations, and contribution guidelines.
+This Document provides a complete overview of the AI Web3 Website repository, including setup instructions, technology stack, security considerations, and contribution guidelines.